YongjiangChen/IoT-Human-Activity-Recognition/README.md

 This project presents a Human Activity Recognition system using wearable sensors, machine learning, and an Android app for real-time classification of 14 different activities.

 ## Technologies
-- **Wearable Sensors**: Inertial Motion Unit (IMU) sensors including accelerometers and gyroscopes for data collection.
+- **Wearable Sensors**: IMU sensors including accelerometers and gyroscopes for data collection:
 - the **Respeck** sensor, worn on the lower left ribcage, sampling accelerometer and gyroscope data at 25Hz
-- the **Thingy:52** sensor, worn in the front right pocket of your trousers, sampling accelerometer, gyroscope and magnetometer data at 25Hz
+- the **Thingy:52** sensor, built with nRF5283, worn in the front right pocket of your trousers, sampling accelerometer, gyroscope and magnetometer data at 25Hz
-- **Machine Learning**: Deep learning models, especially Convolutional Neural Networks (CNNs), for activity classification.
+- **Machine Learning**: Deep learning models, especially CNNs, for activity classification.
 - **Mobile Application**: Android app for displaying classified activities in real-time.

 ## Machine Learning Details